 Everytime at the end of processing a file, LATEX complains.
 This happens only when using the \savecolumns feature.
-This is the result of a name clash between the amsmath package with the lazylist package and will hopefully be fixed in a future release of the lazylist package.
-Usually, a workaround is to load amsmath before the lhs2TeX.sty file is included.
+This is the result of a name clash between the amsmath package with the lazylist package.
+A workaround is to load amsmath before the lhs2TeX.sty file is included.
+The problem has been fixed in polytable version 0.7.2, so a better solution is to upgrade to this version.